 What is an RSS feed?
 It's the dominant standard on the Internet for syndicating content from one source to another.
 All content management systems, like Joomla, generate them.
 You'll often see the square orange icon with the white 'radio transmitter' lines associated with them.

-You can get the RSS feed of a blog section in Joomla by
+You can get the RSS feed of a page in Joomla by

 - Enabling the RSS feed module on that page; or

 - Performing a 'view source' on the page and looking for 'rss'

 Generally in Joomla 2.5, it's the same url as the page your're looking at but with '&format=feed&type=rss' at the end.
 Now that you have the url of the feed, log in to Mailchimp.